-Studies identified through electronic and manual searches will be listed with citation, titles and abstracts, in Endnote; duplicates will be excluded using the Endnote function 'remove duplicates'.
+Studies identified through electronic and manual searches will be listed with citation, titles and abstracts, in Endnote; duplicates will be excluded using the Endnote function "remove duplicates".
 The eligibility for inclusion process will be conducted in two separate stages:

-- 1. Two authors will independently screen title and abstracts of all non-duplicated papers and will exclude those not pertinent.
+Two authors will independently screen title and abstracts of all non-duplicated papers and will exclude those not pertinent.
 A final list will be agreed with discrepancies resolved by consensus between the two authors.
-When consensus is not reached, a third senior author will act as arbitrator.
-If any doubt about inclusion exists, the article will proceed to the next stage; - 2.
-The full-text version of the articles passing stage 1 screening will be downloaded and assessed for eligibility by two authors, independently.
+When consensus is not reached, a

+2. The full-text version of the articles passing stage 1 screening will be downloaded and assessed for eligibility by two authors, independently.
 Discrepancies will be resolved by consensus between the two authors and, if needed, a third senior author will act as arbitrator.
 Data from multiple reports of the same study will be linked together.
 Where required, we will contact the corresponding author to inquire on study eligibility.